The Business of Liberty: Freedom and Information in Ethics, Politics, and Law (Oxford University Press, 2022).

 Commentary on Quassim Cassam’s ‘The Vices and Virtues of Extremism’ (with Barend de Rooij), in Mark Alfano, Colin Klein & Jeroen de Ridder (eds.), Social Virtue Epistemology (New York: Routledge, 2022), 192–194.

-Against Nationalism: Climate Change, Human Rights, and International Law, Danish Yearbook of Philosophy, online publication 1 April 2022.
+Against Nationalism: Climate Change, Human Rights, and International Law, Danish Yearbook of Philosophy, 55 (2022): 173–198.

 Finance and Financial Economics: A Philosophy of Science Perspective (with Melissa Vergara Fernández), in Conrad Heilmann & Julian Reiss (eds.), Routledge Handbook of Philosophy of Economics (Routledge, 2021).